Donate

 Tips for keeping fast food calories under control

-Be careful when it comes to condiments and dressings.
-When choosing items, be aware of calorie- and fat-packed salad dressings, spreads, sauces, and sides such as sour cream.
-Mayonnaise- and oil-based sauces in particular add a lot of calories.
-Try holding the mayo and asking for a packet of ketchup or mustard you can add yourself-controlling how much you put on your sandwich.
+Be mindful when it comes to condiments and dressings.
+When choosing items, be aware of calorie- and fat-packed salad dressings, spreads, sauces, and sides such as cheese and sour cream.
+Mayonnaise- and oil-based sauces in particular can add a lot of calories.
+Try holding the mayo and asking for a packet of ketchup or mustard, enabling you to control how much you put on your sandwich.

-Stick to zero-calorie beverages.
-Soda is a huge source of hidden calories.
-The average large soda packs around 300 calories, which can quickly gulp up a big portion of your daily calorie intake.
-Shakes are even worse, with up to 800 calories and a day’s worth of saturated fat.
-And don’t be fooled by lemonade and fruit drinks, which add calories and sugar without much in the way of nutrients.
-Order water, diet soda, or unsweetened tea instead.
+Stick to zero- or low-calorie beverages.
+Soda can be a huge source of hidden calories.
+The average large soda packs around 300 calories, mainly from added sugar, which can quickly gulp up a big portion of your daily calorie intake.
+Shakes are often even higher than this, with up to 800 calories and a day’s worth of saturated fat.
+Don’t be fooled by lemonade and fruit-from-concentrate drinks, which add calories and sugar without much in the way of nutrients.
+Order water, diet soda, 100% fruit juice, or unsweetened tea instead.

 Be wise about sides.
 Watch menu items that come with one or more side dishes.
 Sides that can quickly send calories soaring include fries, chips, rice, noodles, onion rings, coleslaw, macaroni and cheese, biscuits, and mashed potatoes with gravy.
-Better bets are side salads with light dressing, baked potato (easy on the toppings), fresh fruit cups, corn on the cob, or apple slices.
+Better bets are side salads with light dressing, baked potato (keeping an eye on the toppings), fresh fruit cups, corn on the cob, or apple slices.

 • Choose low-fat and fat-free dressing and ask for it on the side, so you can control how much you use.